I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-kscreatedefaultclock.md

 ## -remarks
 <p>The clock can be created after using <b>KsAllocateDefaultClock</b> to create and initialize the internal structures for a default clock instance.
 After initialization, many file objects can be created against the same underlying default clock instance.</p>

-<p>The clock can be created after using <b>KsAllocateDefaultClock</b> to create and initialize the internal structures for a default clock instance.
-After initialization, many file objects can be created against the same underlying default clock instance.</p>

 ## -requirements
 <table>
 <tr>